Henri de Latouche: Life

 Latouche's chief claim to remembrance is that he revealed to the world the genius of André Chénier, then only known to a limited few.
 The remains of the poet's work had passed from the hands of Daunou to Latouche, who had sufficient critical insight instantly to recognize their value.
 In editing the first selection of Chénier's poems (1819) he made some trifling emendations, but did not, as Beranger afterwards asserted, make radical and unnecessary changes.

 Latouche was guilty of more than one literary fraud.
 He caused a licentious story of his own to be attributed to the duchess of Duras, the irreproachable author of Ourika.
 He made many enemies by malicious attacks on his contemporaries.
 The Constitutionnel was suppressed in 1817 by the government for an obscure political allusion in an article by Latouche.
 He then undertook the management of the Mercure du XIXe siècle, and began a bitter warfare against the monarchy.

 After 1830 he edited Le Figaro, and spared neither the liberal politicians nor the romanticists who triumphed under the monarchy of July.
 In his turn he was violently attacked by Gustave Planche in the Revue des deux mondes for November 1831.
-But it must be remembered to the credit of Latouche that he did much to encourage George Sand at the beginning of her career.
+Latouche did much to encourage George Sand at the beginning of her career.

 The last twenty years of his life were spent in retirement at Val d’Aulnay.

 Sainte-Beuve, in the Causeries du lundi, vol. 3, gives a not too sympathetic portrait of Latouche.
 See also George Sand in the Siecle for the 18th, 19th and 20 July 1851.